Leon Max: Personal life

 Max has been married three times, and has three children.
 His first two marriages ended in divorce.
 His first marriage was to model Kim Reynolds, mother of his daughter, Sophie Max for whom he named a clothing line.
 His second marriage with Ame Austin, an American model and stylist, ended with his 2009 divorce fillings.
 In 2014, he married Yana Boyko, a Ukrainian model.

 In 2005, he purchased Easton Neston in Northamptonshire, England from Lord Hesketh.
 He converted the 10000 sqft fire damaged Wren wing of the house, plus the outbuildings which were the home of defunct Formula One team Hesketh Racing, into a design studio.
 The interior design was done by Lady Henrietta Spencer-Churchill.
 In July 2011, a party was thrown at Easton Neston to celebrate the completion of its renovation.
 It was hosted by Richard Dennen, Mary Charteris and Josephine de La Baume.

-In 2010, he purchased a house formerly owned by Madonna in the Hollywood Hills, near the Hollywood Sign in Los Angeles, California.
+In 2010, he purchased Castillo del Lago in the Hollywood Hills, near the Hollywood Sign, in Los Angeles, California.

 According to The Sunday Times in 2020, Max has a net worth of £410 million.